-URLLIB_DEBUG Set this variable to enable extreme debug logging of the URLLIB requests made by the RightScale/AWS actors.
-Note, this is very insecure as headers/cookies/etc. are exposed class kingpin.actors.misc.Macro(args, kwargs)
+URLLIB\DEBUG Set this variable to enable extreme debug logging of the URLLIB requests made by the RightScale/AWS actors.
+Note, this is very insecure as headers/cookies/etc. are exposed

-Parses a kingpin script, instantiates and executes it.
+''' class kingpin.actors.misc.Macro(args, kwargs) Parses a kingpin JSON file, instantiates and executes it. '''

-Parse JSON/YAML
+Parse JSON

-Kingpin JSON/YAML has 2 passes at its validity.
-Script syntax must be valid, with the exception of a few useful deviations allowed by demjson parser.
-Main one being the permission of inline comments via / this / syntax.
+Kingpin JSON has 2 passes at its validity.
+JSON syntax must be valid, with the exception of a few useful deviations allowed by demjson parser.
+Main one being the permission of inline comments via /\ this \/ syntax.

 The second pass is validating the Schema.
-The script will be validated for schema-conformity as one of the first things that happens at load-time when the app starts up.
+The JSON file will be validated for schema-conformity as one of the first things that happens at load-time when the app starts up.
 If it fails, you will be notified immediately.

-Lastly after the JSON/YAML is established to be valid, all the tokens are replaced with their specified value.
+Lastly after JSON is established to be valid, all the tokens are replaced with their specified value.
 Any key/value pair passed in the tokens option will be available inside of the JSON file as %KEY% and replaced with the value at this time.